doke05c/UrbanBlogs/posts/citibike.md

 ![CitiBike Coverage Map](/assets/images/5_citicoverage.jpg)

-Most of the city's area is left completely dry by the service, despite having been up (and to its credit, expanding!) since 2013.
+Most of the city's area is left completely dry by the service, despite CitiBike having been up (and to its credit, expanding!) since 2013.
 Expansion has historically followed a radial pattern: beginning in Manhattan's Central Business District and Downtown Brooklyn, and fanning outwards.

 ![CitiBike 1st Expansion Map](/assets/images/5_exp1.jpg)
 #### (image courtesy of [CitiBike on Twitter](https://twitter.com/citibikenyc/status/624632486065250304))